IyesGames/minewars/doc/src/gameplay/territory.md

 rather than simply striking the tiles to destroy the items.
 Striking is quick and easy, but costs money, and destroys the land's resources.
 Capturing the items is time-consuming and requires mental effort to solve the minesweeper digits puzzle, but rewards the player with money and keeps the land intact.
+If the digits are ambiguous, you can use Reveal, or Strike.

 ### Cities